 I love learning new things and then giving them a twist with household supplies!

 Check out my @CreativelyBeth Instagram for a ton of quick and easy crafting projects that are perfect to keep the kiddos busy!
-Check out my post Tips for Crafting with Kids while Social Distancing to keep current with the kiddos in your life OR another super fun Tombow tutorial Tie-Dye for the Fourth of July with Dual Brush Pens OR DIY Tie-Dye Ideas for a Colorful Birthday Party also created with Tombow Dual Brush Pens!
+Another super fun Tombow tutorial Tie-Dye for the Fourth of July with Dual Brush Pens OR DIY Tie-Dye Ideas for a Colorful Birthday Party also created with Tombow Dual Brush Pens OR quick and Easy Watercolor Marbled Paper made with, you guessed it, Tombow Dual Brush Pens!

 Thanks for stopping by!